Horia Moculescu

 Horia Moculescu (18 March 1937 – 12 November 2025) was a Romanian pianist, composer and record producer.

+Biography

 After finishing high school in Turda, he studied at the Mining Institute in Petroșani.
 Throughout his career span, he played with many first-class Romanian musicians including Radu Goldiș.
 Moculescu was married four times and had two children.
 He died on 12 November 2025, at the age of 88.